arnaudhb/docker-fahclient/README.md

 - 36330 for FAHControl
 - 7396 for FAH Web control

-When running the container with the run.sh script, these 2 ports are mapped to ports 36331 and 7397, in order to avoid any conflict with local installation.

 ## FAH configuration tuning
 The default add/config.xml FAHclient configuration file is given as is.